TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/typo3cms/Teams/Index.rst

 =====

 The TYPO3 community knows `many teams <https://typo3.org/community/teams/>`__.
 Some keep the ideas and texts they are working on here.
+This is helpful for the teams and interested readers can get an impression of what's going on.

 .. toctree::